kando-menu/kando/README.md

 # :rocket: Getting Started

-For now, the prototype only comes with an example menu which does not do anything useful.
+Kando comes with an example menu which you can open by pressing <kbd>Ctrl</kbd>+<kbd>Space</kbd> on most platforms.
-However, if you want to get your hands dirty, you can already **create custom menus and actions by editing the config files**!
-This way, the prototype can do something useful already.
-You can read more about this in the [:memo: documentation](docs/configuring.md).
+This is great to get a first impression!
+To learn some basics about the interaction with Kando, you can have a look at the [:memo: documentation](docs/usage.md).

+Once you are familiar with the basics, you can start creating your own menus.
+There is some basic documentation on how to create your own menus in the [:memo: documentation](docs/configuring.md) as well!

 # :revolving_hearts: I want to contribute!

+**I am creating Kando out of sheer passion.** It is completely free, and I am not planning to monetize it in any way.
+But I would be very happy if you could support the project with creative ideas, code contributions, or by sharing it with your friends and followers! 💖

 [![kofi](https://img.shields.io/badge/Donate-on_Ko--fi-ff5e5b?logo=ko-fi)](https://ko-fi.com/schneegans)
 [![github](https://img.shields.io/badge/Donate-on_GitHub-purple?logo=github)](https://github.com/sponsors/Schneegans)
 [![paypal](https://img.shields.io/badge/Donate-on_PayPal-009cde?logo=paypal)](https://www.paypal.com/donate/?hosted_button_id=3F7UFL8KLVPXE)
 [![crypto](https://img.shields.io/badge/Donate-some_Crypto-f7931a?logo=bitcoin)](https://schneegans.cb.id)

-That's great!
-If you like the idea of Kando, you can help in many ways:
-* **Discuss the idea!** Tell me what you think about Kando and what features you would like to see.
-You can do this by [opening a discussion](https://github.com/kando-menu/kando/discussions) or by joining the [Discord server](https://discord.gg/hZwbVSDkhy).
-* **Spread the word!** Tell your friends about Kando and share the project on social media.
-* **Contribute code!** If you are a developer, you can help me with the implementation.
-I have never worked with Electron before, so I'm sure there is a lot of room for improvement.
-Please read the [contributing guidelines](docs/contributing.md) for more information!

 While direct contributions are the most awesome way to support the development, donations will encourage me to invest my spare time for developing free and open-source software.